What is Obesity Treatment?

 Who Qualifies for an Intragastric Balloon?
 Intragastric balloons are intended for adult patients who have a body mass index (BMI) of 30 to 40.
 Intragastric balloons are also an option for individuals who do not want or do not qualify for more invasive bariatric surgery.

-How Does It Work?
-The ORBRERA™Intragastric Balloon is a single balloon that is inserted into the stomach using an endoscope.
-It is then filled with saline (salt water) until it is about the size of a grapefruit.
+How Does it Work?
+The ORBERA™ Intragastric Balloon is a single balloon that is inserted into the stomach using an endoscope.
+It is then filled with saline (saltwater) until it is about the size of a grapefruit.
 Intragastric balloons occupy some of the existing space in your stomach for six months, serving as built-in portion control.
 It allows you to feel full and satisfied with less food.
 After six months, the balloon is removed in the same way it was placed, endoscopically.
 Through a procedure done under a mild sedative, it is deflated and then removed through the esophagus and mouth.

-What Are the Risks?
-More than 15,000 balloons of the liquid-filled type have been placed in the U.S., and over 350,000 have been placed worldwide.
+What Are The Risks?
+More than 15,000 balloons of the liquid-filled type have been placed in the U.S., and more than 350,000 have been placed worldwide.
 The device has been through extensive trials that show relative safety and effectiveness.
 However, nothing is absolutely safe and without risks.
 The FDA is doing its job to follow up on the ongoing use of these devices.
 The intragastric balloon treatment has a mortality rate of less than one in 10,000 and is considered a safe procedure.

 Concerns: Following the procedure, you may experience some discomfort as your stomach gets used to the intragastric balloon.
 Side effects may include nausea, vomiting, and gastric discomfort during the first week.
 These normal and expected side effects can be relieved with medication and guidance from your HCP.
 These side effects are normal and are to be expected.